 If you can’t sell the house, you’re not going to be able to move anyway so it’s worth putting some feelers out and seeing what similar places in the area are going for.
 If you’ve tried to sell the house and you aren’t getting any interest, it might be because of something that you’re doing.
 Bad decor or a dirty house can make it difficult to sell but in some cases, it might not be your fault.
 If your neighborhood isn’t that popular and nobody is willing to pay a good price for the house, you’ll struggle to shift it.
 It might also just be that the market isn’t that active at the minute.
 If that’s the case, you should probably stay put and make changes around the house instead of selling, otherwise, you’ll end up taking a lot less than you wanted to for it.

 Not being able to sell the house at the moment doesn’t mean that you’ll never be able to.
-If you just wait a year or two, things might pick up again and you’ll be able to sell it.
+Maybe you need some professional help from a real estate professional in your area – for example, if you live in Tennessee you can find a seller’s agent in Knoxville, TN that can give you some advice.
+While you are waiting for the ideal time to sell your home, you may decide you need to wait a year or two for things might pick up again.
 In the meantime, you can make repairs to your existing house and decorate it a bit.

 Do You Still Like The Neighborhood?